Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 >Note: Snapmaker online support is here to help you, whether the issue is related to parts covered by warranty.
 Contact us at support@snapmaker.com.

 Separate adding information from warning your audience.
 Don't use a warning where a note can do the job.
-Don't overuse **Caution** and **Warning**, otherwise they will lose the weight they carry.
+Don't overuse **Caution** and **Warning**, otherwise, they will lose the weight they carry.

 Occasionally you might need to use an asterisk (\*) to add a footnote.
-Use asterisk to add information on a word or phrase, not a text.
+Use an asterisk to add information on a word or phrase, not a text.
 And don't use it if a parenthesis can do the job.

-Though it is not interchangeablewith admonitions, use it sparingly.See [Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp) for more information.
+Though it is not interchangeable with admonitions, use it sparingly.
+See [Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp) for more information.

 ### Emphasis and Reference

-Use bold text to highlight actions, or refer to book names, movie titles and the like.
+Use bold text to highlight actions, or refer to book names, movie titles, and the like.
 Don't capitalize all the letters.
 Don't use colons, quotation marks, apostrophes, italics, underlines, superscripts, or exclamation points as an emphasis.
 For example, don't say:

 >Tap "Controls" on the Touchscreen, and tap "Home Axes" to run a homing session.
 >Or: